Druue/OOP_Project/docs/agendas/project-specification.md

 These are features that do not necessarily have to be implemented, but would be considered a good addition to the application.

 ## Food reservation

-Some buildings on campus have a cafeteria in them, in which a user could order some food that would be brought to their room on their time of reservation.
+Some buildings on campus have a cafeteria in them, in which a user could order some food.

+The food can be
+- ordered instantly or reserved for a later time
+- delivered to a room or picked up from a food court

 ## Filter search
 Users could have the ability to search for a particular room with the use of filters.
 An Example: A user could specify the minumum amount of seats they would like to have in a room.